windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
 This is an unofficial Classic SmartThings interface to the StreamLabs Water Flow Meter [Streamlabs Water Monitor](https://www.streamlabswater.com/).
 It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing StreamLabs flow alerts as SmartThings water leaks.
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This SmartThings interface consists of two pieces: a Device Handler and a SmartApp.
+The StreamLabs API These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Getting an API Key